Leung Yat Ho

 Leung Yat Ho (梁日豪 (Liángrìháo); born: 1968) is a former actor and wushu taolu athlete from Hong Kong.
 He was a two-time world champion in nanquan and was also a triple silver medalist at the Asian Games.

 Competitive wushu career

 In 1989, Leung moved to Hong Kong to pursue a career in acting.
 He continued to seriously train wushu at this time, and won the silver medal in men's nanquan at the 1990 Asian Games in Beijing.
 A year later, he became the first world champion in nanquan at the 1991 World Wushu Championships.
-Leung then won a bronze medal in the 1993 World Wushu Championships Kuala Lumpur, silver medal in the 1994 Asian Games in Hiroshima, and was once again the world champion at the 1995 World Wushu Championships in Baltimore.
+Leung then won a bronze medal in the 1993 World Wushu Championships Kuala Lumpur and a silver medal at the 1993 East Asian Games.
+A year later, he won a silver medal in men's nanquan in the 1994 Asian Games in Hiroshima.
+At the 1995 World Wushu Championships in Baltimore, he was once again the world champion in nanquan.
 While representing the SAR of Hong Kong, he first achieved a silver medal victory in the 1997 World Wushu Championships in Rome.
 For his last competition, Leung won the silver medal in men's nanquan at the 1998 Asian Games in Bangkok.